odoo-dev/odoo/doc/howtos/rdtraining/07_basicviews.rst

 Part 7: Basic Views
 ===================

-We have seen in the :ref:`previous chapter <howto/rdtraining/06_firstui>` that Odoo was able to generate default views for a given model.
+We have seen in the :ref:`previous chapter <howto/rdtraining/06_firstui>` that Odoo is able to generate default views for a given model.
 In practice, the default view is **never** acceptable for a business application.
-Indeed, we should at least organize the various fields in a logical way.
+Instead, we should at least organize the various fields in a logical manner.

-Views are defined in the XML files along with actions and menus.
-They are entries of the ``ir.ui.view`` model.
+Views are defined in XML files with actions and menus.
+They are instances of the ``ir.ui.view`` model.

 In our real estate module, we need to organize the fields in a logical way:

-- in the list (tree) view, we want to display more than the name
+- in the list (tree) view, we want to display more than just the name.
-- in the form view, the fields should be grouped
+- in the form view, the fields should be grouped.
-- in the search view, we must be able to search on more than the name.
-Moreover, a filter is created to filter on the 'Available' properties and there is a shortcut to group by postcode.
+- in the search view, we must be able to search on more than just the name.
+Specifically, we want a filter for the 'Available' properties and a shortcut to group by postcode.

 List
 ====